Xuxa (Shusha)

-Xuxa (also known as Xuxa (Shusha), Xuxa Vol. 1 or Xuxa in Spanish) is the sixth studio album and first Spanish-language album by Brazilian children's music artist Xuxa.
+Xuxa (also known as Xuxa (Shusha), Xuxa Vol. 1 or Xuxa in Spanish) is the sixth studio album and first Spanish-language album by Brazilian recording artist Xuxa.
 The album was released internationally on November 18, 1989, in the United States by Globo Records, and in 1990 in Argentina and Latin America by BMG, RCA and Polygram, in Brazil by Som Livre, and in Spain by RCA.

 The album sold more than 5,200,000 copies and reached the fourth position of the Billboard Latin Pop Albums chart.
 Xuxa 1 features versions of major hits such as "Ilarié", "Danza de Xuxa" and "Arco Iris", and led to Xuxa receiving a nomination for Pop New Artist of the Year at the 1990 Lo Nuestro Awards.